How to Lower Alkalinity in Hot Tub: A Guide to Hot Tub Water pH

 In summary, while baking soda may have some limited impact on alkalinity in hot tubs due to its buffering properties, it is not the most effective solution for lowering alkalinity.
 For best results, it’s recommended to use products specifically designed for adjusting alkalinity levels and to rely on accurate water testing to guide your maintenance efforts.

-Will Chlorine Lower Alkalinity In A Hot Tub?
+Will Chlorine Lower Alkalinity In Hot Tub?

 Chlorine is primarily used in hot tubs to sanitize the water by killing bacteria, algae, and other microorganisms.
 It does this by breaking down into hypochlorous acid, a powerful disinfectant that neutralizes harmful contaminants.